History in a more approachable format (for some)

 |Used with permission of Gary Kwapisz|

 Gary Kwapisz's work on the art is very strong - lots of action, dramatic shading and he does not spare the reader the violence and pain of the war.
-This is not an episode of Gunsmoke, with its gunshot with no blood and a man wordlessly crumpling and dying.
+This is not an episode of Gunsmoke, with its gunshot but no blood and a man wordlessly crumpling and dying.
 Men are bayoneted, there are gunshots through the head and a civil war surgeon's work is shown in hideous detail (I loved it - show it for what it was).
 I also loved the full page artwork (see left) in the story about Milliken's Bend with the buzzards gathering as the battle is about to start.
 Not only do we get a view of the battle from above, we feel the impending doom and we are told what motivated some of the Confederate soldiers.

 Reviewed on August 6, 2011.